CatHood0/easy_rich_editor/easy_text/README.md

 ## Overview

-`EasyText` provides a robust solution for working with text in Flutter applications, especially when dealing with complex Unicode characters like emojis, combined glyphs, and multilingual content.
-It offers precise control over text styling, formatting, and manipulation while handling the intricacies of `UTF-16` encoding transparently.
+`EasyText` provides a easy-to-use solution for working with text in Flutter applications, especially when dealing with complex Unicode characters like emojis, combined glyphs, and multilingual content.
+It offers precise control over text styling, formatting, and manipulation while handling the intricacies of `UTF-16` encoding transparently thanks of `characters` library implementation.

 ## Features